discloud/legal/policy-en.md

 `17` - Display any content on the Service that contains any hate-related or violent content or contains any other materials, products or services that violate or encourage conduct that violates criminal laws, any other applicable laws, or any third party rights;

-`18` - It is completely forbidden to circumvent the free benefit by creating 2 Discord accounts in order to have 2 bots hosted on our platform.
+`18` - It is completely forbidden to circumvent the free benefit by creating 2 accounts in order to have 2 bots hosted on our platform.
 If caught all bots will be deleted and your account added to Blacklist.

-`19` - It is forbidden to automate normal Discord user accounts (usually called “self-bots”).
+`19` - It is forbidden to automate normal accounts (usually called “self-bots”).

-`20` - It is forbidden to host BOTs that share files or malicious links, Mass DM, and any action prohibited by Discord’s terms of service.
+`20` - It is forbidden to host BOTs that share files or malicious links, Mass DM, and any action prohibited by terms of service.

 `21` - It is strictly forbidden to use DisCloud to host machine learning scripts or any application of this kind.